How Our Family Transitioned to Paleo

 It sounded so daunting, especially x5.
 But, my guilt and knowledge weighed upon me.
 I waited for the “right” time.
 Finally, I just dove in.
 It was far from the right time – we were traveling for half of July.
 But, it was time to stop empowering my excuses.

 My kids and I had had previous discussions about why mom and dad personall didn’t eat gluten/dairy/sugar.
 We touched upon those topics again, how it had made us better – inside and out – and how we wanted that for them.
 We told them we were going to try it for 30 days and just see what happened.
 You might think that time frame was to warm up the kids.
 It wasn’t.
 It was to make me feel like this was manageable.
 To not be overwhelmed by the unknown of how I would keep up the food volume needed for this crew.
 To not be overwhelmed by the idea of making so many things in the kitchen and then having to do alllll the dishes.
 Or the fear that my kids wouldn’t eat, or that they would complain every time they did.
 I wasn’t sure I had it in me, but I knew I had to do this – they deserved this.

 Involved them from the start

-I involved them from the start.
 This wasn’t just my journey, it was ours.
-Once they had a decent grip on why we were doing this, I told them it was important to me that they have food options and still enjoyed their food.
+Once my boys had a decent grip on why we were doing this, I told them it was important to me that they have food options and still enjoyed their food.
 So, we started making a list.
 We made lists of breakfast and lunch options (dinners wouldn’t change much, I already had been making clean meals for the family).
 This was our first rough schedule of food options.
-Keep in mind all references to like waffles, muffins, etc. are to clean, paleo ones we make.
+Keep in mind all references to like waffles, muffins, etc. are to paleo ones we make.

 My determination to give them options and include them in the process paid off, as after the 30 days, they told me they felt like they had more options for food, not less.
 Apparently, repetition of PB&J and cereal and milk previously set me up well for that?!
 Ha!